-To apply for the joint degree program, students must submit separate admissions applications to the MPP and the PHS program meeting the requirements for each.
+To apply for the joint degree program, students must submit separate admissions applications to the MPP and the PHS programs.
 Admission to one program does not guarantee admission to the other.
 Students are encouraged to apply to both programs at the same time.
-Students are required to satisfy the regular admissions requirements for each program and be accepted into each program.

 Students spend their first two years in the dual program completing the required MPP and health policy courses.
-During the third, fourth and fifth years, students take PHS courses.
-Upon completion of all requirements of both programs, students earn two separate degrees, a PhD degree awarded by the School of Medicine and a MPP degree awarded by the College of Social and Behavioral Science.
+During the third, fourth, and fifth years, students take PHS courses.
+Upon completion of all requirements in both programs, students earn two separate degrees: a PhD degree awarded by the School of Medicine and a MPP degree awarded by the College of Social and Behavioral Science.

 YEAR 1 - Fall

 PADMN 6320 - Public Policy Theories and Applications (3)

 PBHLT 6100 - Biostatistics I (3)

 PBHLT 7300 - Biostatistics II (3)

 PUBPL 6563 - Policy and Program Evaluation (3)